-Security and privacy on the internet affects nearly everyone nowadays.
-However, there are many myths rattling around.
+Security and privacy on the internet affect nearly everyone nowadays.
+However, many myths are rattling around.
 We discuss and debunk five common myths in this article.

 Always stay in the loop!

-Myth 1: Scanning a server externally discovers all security and privacy issues
+Myth 1: Externally scanning a server discovers all security and privacy issues

-- PrivacyScore gets blocked by common web application firewalls due to being very noisy during testing which results in no findings at all
+- PrivacyScore gets blocked by standard web application firewalls due to being very noisy during testing, which results in no findings at all.

 There are even more reasons for incomplete results:

-- Normally, external scanners can’t access server configuration files, information about installed packages and their versions and information about the operating system of the server.
+- Typically, external scanners can’t access server configuration files, information about installed packages and their versions, and information about the server’s operating system.
 Moreover, external scanners can’t assess authentication mechanisms (like password strength) and other security features on the server.

 - Some people think that there is always one single server on the other side of their connection.
 This is also wrong (see “distributed computing” and “transparency in distributed systems” for further information).
 Big web applications can consist of dozens of different physical servers.
-These servers can run different server software like web servers, mail servers and database servers.
+These servers can provide numerous services like web servers, mail servers, and database servers.
 In most cases, scanning a website with online scanners only evaluates the web server while other server software remains untouched.

-- Scanning a web server is purely focused on technology while information security is also about people and processes.
+- Scanning a web server is purely focused on technology, while information security is also about people and processes.
 A “secure” website doesn’t secure your data if the underlying database server stores your unencrypted personal data somewhere on the internet, accessible for everyone.
 Another example is a negligent employee of a company who leaves his laptop unattended.
-Then an attacker infects his laptop with malware and thousands of data sets are leaked—despite the fact that all online scanners showed no issues.
+Then an attacker infects his laptop with malware, and thousands of data sets are leaked—even though all online scanners showed no issues.

 - Scans are snapshots.
-Administrators can enable and disable security features prior to or after scanning.
+Administrators can enable and disable security features before or after scanning.
 Most scanners don’t store results.

-There are many more examples how data can be leaked or servers can be hacked, even if all online scanners show green color and lots of “A” ratings.
-On the other hand, a small handicraft business with no web security at all will very likely leak no data and is still secure if all data is processed on other computers.
+There are many more examples of how data can be leaked or servers can be hacked, even if all online scanners show green color and lots of “A” ratings.
+On the other hand, a small handicraft business with no web security will likely leak no data and is still secure if all data is processed on different computers.